rgreenblatt/dotfiles/README.md

 [this approach](https://github.com/neovim/neovim/wiki/Installing-Neovim#Linux).

 Most of this can be found [here](git@github.com:rgreenblatt/devbox), but here is some vague idea of how to set Ubuntu 18.04/18.10 to have everything needed for a full install.

-I am not making this a script because it should probably be run at most several lines at a time.
+I am not making this a script because it should probably be run at most several lines at a time and I haven't tested the entire sequence (yet).
+Some lines require user input.

 ```
 sudo apt update
 sudo apt install git build-essential i3 python3-pip zathura qutebrowser \